 To find a Deschutes County birth record, visit the county’s Health Department office.
 Obtain the birth records order form and submit it at the office or by mail services to:

 Phone: (541) 322-7498.

 Do note that the department may have some proof of eligibility.
 Alternatively, you can obtain birth records from the Oregon State Vital Records Office.
 Payment for the documents is applicable, as decided by the office.

-Adoption Records: Adoptees born in Deschutes County that wish to perform genealogical research on their biological family can start by getting their adoption records.
+Adoptees born in Deschutes County that wish to perform genealogy research on their biological family can start by getting their adoption records.
 Adoption records may contain the biological family’s history if available.
 You can find adoption information via resources provided by the Department of Human Services.
 Adult adoptees are eligible to obtain identifying information from the registry.

 Using the Assisted Search Program, they can search for their birth parents and siblings.
 Eligible adoptees can apply by completing and sending the Assisted Search Application alongside a birth certificate copy and a fee of $400 (payable to DHS Adoption Registry).
 The registry will connect applicants with the requested information only if the person they wish to locate consents.

-Death Records: Death certificates have some information that can provide a lead in your genealogical research.
+Death certificates have some information that can provide a lead in your genealogy research.
 Deschutes County only allows access to death records after 50 years from the death occurrence.
 Moreover, only specified individuals have the authority to get them from the custodian.

 However, you can apply to get a long-form death certificate that is specifically helpful for genealogical research.
 The certificate will contain demographic information, medical history, and the circumstance of the death.
 Requests are processed at the Deschutes County Health Services office in person or by mail.
 Each certified copy requested will cost you $25.